asokolsky/asokolsky.github.io/proxmox/truenas.md

-# TrueNAS in VM on ProxMox
+# TrueNAS Core in a VM on ProxMox

 # Create a VM